Obscure impacts demystified: Stratospheric ozone depletion

 However, not all LCIA methods include N2O as an ozone-depleting substance, since its ozone-depleting potential (ODP) over a longer period of time is more uncertain.
 ReCiPe 2016 does include N2O but notes that the ODP’s for it should be considered preliminary.

 Although the Montreal Protocol successfully phased out most of the ozone-depleting substances and the ozone layer is recovering, stratospheric ozone depletion is still an issue.
 Since it has several severe adverse effects on human health, plant growth, marine food chains and biogeochemical cycles, it is important to remove the source of stratospheric ozone depletion.

 Because current ozone-depleting substances will be active for a long time yet, it is extra important to reduce the amount that goes up into the atmosphere.
 Incorporating stratospheric ozone depletion in LCA and acting on reducing it is key.

 We hope you enjoyed this article!
-Please let us know which other LCA indicators you’d like to read about and spread the word on Twitter or LinkedIn using a hashtag #ObscureImpacts.
+Please let us know which other LCA indicators you’d like to read about and spread the word on social media using the hashtag #ObscureImpacts.
 If you want to receive quarterly articles about sustainability and life cycle thinking in your inbox, subscribe to our newsletter in the form below.